-How to talk about present actions in Sudanese Arabic
+How to talk about present actions in Egyptian Arabic

-Today you’re going to hear how to talk about present actions in Sudanese Arabic.
+Today you’re going to hear how to talk about present actions in Egyptian Arabic.

 Important Note: Each native speaker has given a sample of exactly how they would speak in real life when talking about a present action.
-What this means is that this is not a list of simple present conjugated verbs but rather may contain a combination of simple present, active participle and present habitual verb forms.
+What this means is that this is not a list of simple present conjugated verbs but rather a combination of simple present, active participle, habitual present and even future verbs.

 It’s important to learn verbs the way they’re naturally used in context rather than from memorized conjugation tables.